Argo CD has two type of installations: multi-tenant and core.

 ha/namespace-install.yaml - the same as namespace-install.yaml but with multiple replicas for supported components.

-The core installation is most suitable for cluster administrators who independently use Argo CD and don't need multi-tenancy features.
+The Argo CD Core installation is primarily used to deploy Argo CD in headless mode.
+This type of installation is most suitable for cluster administrators who independently use Argo CD and don't need multi-tenancy features.
 This installation includes fewer components and is easier to setup.
 The bundle does not include the API server or UI, and installs the lightweight (non-HA) version of each component.

 The Argo CD manifests can also be installed using Kustomize.
 It is recommended to include the manifest as a remote resource and apply additional customizations using Kustomize patches.